How much will I pay each month?

 I want to spend this much each month

-This mortgage calculator will help you determine the cost of homeownership at today's mortgage rates, accounting for principal, interest, taxes, homeowners insurance, and, where applicable, condominium association fees.
+This mortgage payment calculator will help you determine the cost of homeownership at today's mortgage rates, accounting for principal, interest, taxes, homeowners insurance, and, where applicable, condominium association fees.
 The default values of the mortgage calculator, including mortgage rate and length of loan, can be easily adjusted to reflect your current situation.

-You can use the mortgage calculator in three ways.
+You can use the mortgage payment calculator in three ways.
 (1) You can use it to find the monthly mortgage payment of a home, given current mortgage rates and a specific home purchase price; (2) You can use it to find your maximum home purchase price given your annual household income; and (3) You can use it to determine your maximum home purchase price given a specific monthly budget for housing.

 Home price is the dollar amount for which the home can be purchased.
 This is not the same as "listing price", which is the amount for which the home is listed for sale.
 Home price does not include closing costs and loan fees.
 It's the contractually-agreed upon price for a home.